cjones6/xsdc/README.md

 Baseline experiments
 --------------------
 In the folder experiments/baseline, you will find the baseline experiments that compare the method XSDC against semi-supervised k-means with seeding for different choices of kernels.
 This part of the code is independent of the rest.
 Make sure that you uploaded the datasets Gisette and Magic in the folder datasets as `baseline/datasets/gisette_scale/gisette_scale`, `baseline/datasets/gisette_scale/gisette_scale.t`, `baseline/datasets/magic/magic04.data`.
 The figures of the paper can be reproduced by running the script `exp_baseline.py`.
 The code is based on an implementation of semi-supervised k-means with seeding of Basu et al. (2002) which can be found in the file `semi_sup_kmeans.py` and tested in `test_semi_sup_kmeans.py`.

+An example Jupyter notebook that describes how to set up and run these baselines experiments can be found at example/semi_sup_kmeans_example.ipynb.

 Basu, S., Banerjee, A., & Mooney, R. (2002).
 Semi-supervised clustering by seeding.
 In Proceedings of International Conference on Machine Learning.